The Quantum Approximate Optimization Algorithm and the Sherrington-Kirkpatrick Model at Infinite Size: General

 Then we can define

 so $|\suv(t,n)|\le \buv(t)$.

 We now show \eqref{eq:buv-converge}.
 Note when summing $\buv(t)$ from $t=2$ to $\infty$, we in fact sum over all values of $t_j$ from $0$ to $\infty$.
 Then

-can be summed explicitly, summing on $t_4$, then $t_3$, then $t_2$, then $t_1$, which shows that the series converges.
+can be summed explicitly, summing on $t_4$, then $t_3$, then $t_2$, then $t_1$, which shows that the series converges and justifies the rearrangement of the sum.
 And hence \eqref{eq:Suv=luv} is true.
 Our remaining task is thus to give an iterative procedure for explicitly evaluating $\sum_{t=0}^\infty \luv(t)$.

 \subparagraph{Iterative procedure to evaluate \eqref{eq:Suv-inf}}--- Here we show how to evaluate $\lim_{n\to\infty} \Suv$ given in \eqref{eq:Suv-inf} explicitly with an iterative procedure that can be generalized to arbitrarily many $t_j$'s.
-To proceed, we first multiply the summand in \eqref{eq:Suv-inf} by $\Am_1^{t_1} \Am_2^{t_2} \Am_3^{t_3} \Am_4^{t_4} R$ where we initialize $\Am_1=\Am_2=\Am_3=\Am_4=R=1$.
+To proceed, we first multiply the summand in \eqref{eq:Suv-inf} by $\Am_1^{t_1} \Am_2^{t_2} \Am_3^{t_3} \Am_4^{t_4} \Am $ where we initialize $\Am_1=\Am_2=\Am_3=\Am_4=\Am =1$.
 This gives

 Now, summing on $t_4$, we get

 Let